jonocarroll/itdepends/README.md

 # itdepends

-Does the data load correctly if we specify `Depends: tibble`?
+Does the data load correctly if we specify `Imports: tibble` and *explicitly* import in the documentation for the data?
 It appears so.

 ``` r
 data_tibble